gskorupa/examples/store_service/store_service.md

 }
 ```

-Then let's create our service class, one that will be run by the Cricket's runtime.
+Then let's look at the service class, one that will be run by the Cricket's runtime.
 In our example this is StoreService.
-Let's look inside the file.

 Major part of the code is default for a typical Cricket service, providing event support, logging, key-value database initialization and file readout for embeded http server.

-The business logic of our store API is contained in two methods: `addProduct` and `getProducts`.
+What we are interested in are two methods implementing the store business logic (exposed as the store API): `addProduct` and `getProducts`.
 ```

 ```

-Now we need to look at the configuration file where all adapters used by our service and the service itself is configured.
+The last parto of the puzzle is the configuration file where all adapters used by our service and the service itself is configured.
 The JSON format of the file is not complicated and should be self explanatory.
 Zwróćmy uwagę na najważniejsze dla naszego przykładu elementy.